-NRAs have to date imposed access to physical infrastructure through existing wholesale markets (largely 3a) either as an ancillary remedy or by including physical infrastructure in the relevant market and imposing respective remedies.
+NRAs have, to date, imposed access to physical infrastructure through existing wholesale markets (largely 3a), either as an ancillary remedy, or by including physical infrastructure in the relevant market and imposing respective remedies.

-This is consistent with the EECC, which notes that access to civil engineering can be deemed a self-standing remedy for the improvement of competition in the retail markets, which may be imposed irrespective of whether the assets that are affected by the obligation are part of the relevant market, provided that the obligation is necessary and proportionate.
+This is consistent with the EECC, which notes that access to civil engineering can be deemed a self-standing remedy leading to the improvement of competition on downstream retail markets, which may be imposed irrespective of whether the assets that are affected by the obligation are part of the relevant market, provided that the obligation is necessary and proportionate.

-As evidenced by the responses to the BEREC questionnaire, the majority of NRAs believe that the current list of relevant markets contained in the Annex to the Commission Recommendation is sufficient at this time to impose access to physical infrastructure where needed (in particular, as an SMP remedy).
+As evidenced by the responses to the BEREC questionnaire, the majority of NRAs are of the view that the current list of relevant markets contained in the Annex to the Recommendation on Relevant Markets is sufficient at this time to impose access to physical infrastructure where needed (in particular, as an SMP remedy).

 However, some NRAs have identified both current and prospective future analytical and practical issues with this approach, and these may become more prominent in the years to come.
-This would in particular be the case if some of the trends highlighted in section 5.1 become more apparent and relevant.
+This would, in particular, be the case if some of the trends highlighted in section 5.1 become more apparent and relevant.